-If you are squeamish, there is no shame in taking a guided van on the road to Hana and beyond.
+If you are squeamish, there is no shame in taking a road to Hana tour.
 While a little less flexible in terms of overall schedule, you’ll be able to gaze and take photos without worrying about staying on the road.
 If you’re self-driving, leave plenty of time to drive home while it’s still light out.
 Or, consider spending the night in Hana.

 Check prices for Hana hotels and B&B rooms here.